jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I am their king.
 Chosen by God, and given the duties of God.
 It's in the Scriptures, laws, customs.
 The people have their duty to follow.
 The realm survived Vikings, Picts, Scots.
 It will survive these rebels too.

-And now these Puritans, Presbyterians, and other disloyal faiths want to usurp God's Crown?
+And now these Puritans, Presbyterians, and other disloyal faiths want to usurp The Church of England's Crown?

+I enter Whitehall Palace.
+My loyal dogs come to greet their master.

-No. No, I will summon the loyal army.
+I will summon the loyal militia.
 I will do what a king must do and protect his people.
 My ancestors used sword and spear.
 I must use gun and cannon.

 "Call the Banners, Rally at Nottingham."